ethpwn/ethpwn/docs/docs/chains.md

-`ethtools` currently has a backend that can only support EVM-based chains.
+`ethpwn` currently has a backend that can only support EVM-based chains.

 Currently we support the following ones: